lamenezes/simple-model/README.rst

     'John Doe'

 As you have noticed we haven't informed a value for field `is_active`, but the model was still created.
-That's becaused we've set a default value of `True` for it and the model takes care of assinging it automatically to the field:
+That's because we've set a default value of `True` for it and the model takes care of assigning it automatically to the field:

 .. code:: python